Lyse Doucet: Career

 From 1983 to 1988, she worked as a freelancer in West Africa for the Canadian media and for the BBC.
 This period proved a stepping stone to a longer-term career with the BBC.
 Doucet reported from Pakistan in 1988, and was based in Kabul from late 1988 to the end of 1989 to cover the Soviet troop withdrawal and its aftermath.
 She was the BBC correspondent in Islamabad from 1989 to 1993, also reporting from Afghanistan and Iran.
-In 1994 she opened the BBC office in Amman, Jordan.
+In 1994, she opened the BBC office in Amman, Jordan.
 From 1995 to 1999, she was based in Jerusalem, travelling across the Middle East.
 In 1999, she joined the BBC's team of presenters but continues to report from the field.

 Doucet played a leading role in the BBC's coverage of the Arab Spring, reporting from Tunisia, Egypt and Libya.
 She has covered all major wars in the Middle East since the mid-1990s.
 Doucet has been a frequent visitor to Pakistan and Afghanistan since the late 1980s.
 Her work includes the aftermath of major natural disasters, including the Indian Ocean tsunami in 2004, which took her to India and Indonesia.
-She is a contributor on rotation with other BBC journalists to Dateline London on BBC News Channel and BBC World News.

 In 2014, she made the documentary Children of Syria with film-maker Robin Barnwell, which was nominated in the Best Single Documentary category at the 2015 BAFTA Awards.

 In 2015, she made the documentary Children of the Gaza War with film-maker James Jones.

 In 2018, she presented two documentaries titled Syria: The World's War for BBC Two and BBC World.

 Beginning on New Year's Day 2018, Doucet presented Her Story Made History, a five-part series on BBC Radio 4 featuring in-depth interviews with five remarkable women.
 The theme is the relationship between women and democracy.
 A second series was broadcast in the summer of 2019 on BBC Radio 4 and the BBC World Service.

 Doucet reported extensively from Kabul Airport during August 2021, following the coalition withdrawal from Afghanistan after the Taliban offensive in the country.